ColOfAbRiX/role-ripple-solution/README.md

  - it can configure one or more components per machine;
  - it supports scenarios with a load balancer and/or a reverse proxy;
  - it can create a simple set of certificates for the simplest setups;
- - it can encrypt all the necessary data of the configuration files if needed;
+ - it can encrypt all the sensitive data of the configuration files if needed.
- - it is very good at avoid Ripple Solution restarts when not needed.

 The role does not: